tbarcarolo/Patient-Data/README.md

 # Patient Data Management System

-In this assignment, I developed a comprehensive patient data management system to handle and analyze patient information efficiently.
+In this assignment, I developed a patient data management system to handle and analyze patient information.
 It is structured into two main parts, focusing on data manipulation and creating a user-friendly interface for accessing patient details.

 ## Part 1:

-In the first part, I extended the functionality of a Python dictionary named `patients`, which contains detailed information about several patients.
+In the first part, I extended the functionality of a Python dictionary named `patients`, which contains detailed information about some patients.
 Each patient is represented by a unique patient ID (e.g., 'P12345') and their details are stored as nested dictionaries.

 ## Part 2: